sturlabragason/sturlabragason.github.io/_posts/2023-06-22-Decentralized-Autonomous-Communities.md

 As for energy resources, the DACs' commitment to renewable energy sources and energy-efficient technologies can create towns that generate more energy than they consume, thereby contributing to rather than draining our energy resources.

 So yes, while resource scarcity is a challenge, it also presents an opportunity - an opportunity to revolutionize our resource consumption and management, to make the construction of new towns a showcase for a sustainable, circular economy.

+> The DAC model does not promise a utopia without challenges.
+Rather, it proposes a system that can learn, adapt, and evolve in response to these challenges, driven by the collective intelligence of its members and the transformative power of technology.